-of entry will constrain incumbents to behave competitively.
-A credible threat of new entry prevents an incumbent retailer from extracting excessive monopoly rents from customers lest the new entrant commence offering a competing product on improved price (or non-price) terms.
+The ability for new retailers to enter the market is essential to ensure competition between retailers and efficient price levels for customers.
+This is because the threat of entry will constrain incumbents to behave competitively.25 A credible threat of new entry prevents an incumbent retailer from extracting excessive monopoly rents from customers lest the new entrant commence offering a competing product on improved price (or non-price) terms.
 The threat of a new entrant requires incumbents to consider the longer term revenue implications of charging higher prices in the shorter term.

-In considering barriers to entry, the ability of retailers to access wholesale energy markets and manage risk is considered in retail competition reviews.
-Retailers' ability to enter and operate in the energy retail markets is affected by the extent of competition in the wholesale energy market, and the ability to contract for the purchase of wholesale energy.
+In considering barriers to entry, the ability of retailers to access wholesale energy markets and manage risk will be considered in each review.
+Retailers' ability to enter and operate in the energy retail markets is affected by the extent of competition in the wholesale energy market and the ability to contract for the purchase of wholesale energy.

 In electricity retail markets particularly, the liquidity in the financial contract market and the ability to manage the risk of exposure to the wholesale spot market is a critical requirement for existing and potential new entrant retailers.
-In assessing the extent of barriers to entry in the retail market, the Commission examines the arrangements in the upstream markets and the ability of retailers to contract for wholesale energy and manage financial risks.
+In assessing the extent of barriers to entry in the retail market, the Commission intends to examine the arrangements in the upstream markets and the ability of retailers to contract for wholesale energy and manage financial risks.

 The deterrent effect of market structure can manifest itself in a number of forms.
-For example, in the context of merger analysis, the ACCC will have regard to:
+For example, in the context of merger analysis, the ACCC will have regard to:26